b-venter/Matrix-Docker-install/Updating.md

  - `docker rm postgres`

 ## Removing old images
 Run `docker image ls --all`.
 From the output, identify images no longer being used.
 It is easier if your habit has been to pull specific releases and not just "latest".
 To delete, I prefer delete based on the container ID.
 For example: `docker image rm 1234bcdefm`.
+**UPDATE:** Using `docker image prune` is even better... ;)